 Ann Lawthers noted that much of what is focused on by MassHealth is Long Term Services and Supports, and that the SQAC may wish to not only focus on the health care delivery system.

-Dolores Mitchell noted that hospitals should be wary of being told to focus on “hot spotting, and she cited the Camden experiment, as there is not clarity as to who’s budget that would come from.
+Dolores Mitchell noted that hospitals should be wary of being told to focus on “hot spotting”, and she cited the Camden experiment, as there is not clarity as to who’s budget that would come from.

 Ann Lawthers noted that this type of work is part of delivery system reform.